kpi-fpm-pma/python-labs-book/tools/README.md

 If you spot a bug, typo or any other discrepancy in the book, please open an issue with this repo.
 Somebody will look into it.

 If you want to fix it yourself or work on one of the open issues feel free to submit your changes as a pull request following the instructions below.
-When opening a pull request make sure it is done against `master` branch, it has a descriptive name and a description of all your changes.
+When opening a pull request make sure it is done against `main` branch, it has a descriptive name and a description of all your changes.
 We suggest using our preferred tools to make any changes for the PR.

 # How to submit a PR